dotargz/novel-engine/README.md

 ```

 ### Windows
 Follow the instructions on the [official PHP website](https://www.php.net/manual/en/install.windows.tools.php) to install PHP.
-Then, after installing git from the [official website](https://git-scm.com/), run the following commands in the command prompt to clone the repository and start the server.
+Then, after [installing git](https://git-scm.com/), run the following commands in the command prompt to clone the repository and start the server.

 ```bash
 git clone https://github.com/dotargz/novel-engine